On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Height pairing comparisons

 Then the proof of our comparison of height pairings is greatly simplified by imposing the following additional technical hypothesis:

 \begin{hyp} The group $H^1({\rm Gal}(F(A[p^{m_p(G)}])/F),A[p^{m_p(G)}])$ vanishes. \end{hyp}

 \begin{remarks} {\em Hypothesis \ref{hypbd} is motivated by the result \cite[Lem.
 2.13]{bert} of Bertolini and Darmon and is satisfied whenever multiplication-by-`$-1$' belongs to the image of the canonical Galois representation $G_F\to\Aut_{\mathbb{F}_p}(A[p])$.
-In particular, if $A$ is an elliptic curve, then the hypothesis only excludes finitely many primes $p$ by a famous result of Serre \cite{serre}.} \end{remarks}
+In particular, if $A$ is an elliptic curve, then the hypothesis only excludes finitely many primes $p$ by a famous result of Serre \cite{serre}.
+Moreover, if $A$ is an elliptic curve and $F$ does not contain any $p$-th roots of unity, Lawson and Wuthrich have recently shown that Hypothesis \ref{hypbd} is valid in all but certain exceptional cases that, in particular, all have $p\leq 11$ (see \cite[Thm.
+2 and \S 6]{lw}).} \end{remarks}

 \begin{theorem} Fix an odd prime number $p$ and assume that $A$, $F/k$ and $p$ satisfy the hypotheses (H$_1$)-(H$_6$) listed in \S \ref{tmc}.
 Assume also that neither $A(F)$ nor $A^t(F)$ has a point of order $p$ and that Hypothesis \ref{hypbd} is satisfied.